girikuncoro/talks/book-notes/google-sre-book.md

     * Errors
     * Saturation

-*Interesting examples from Bigtable and Gmail from chapter not transcribed*
+*Interesting examples from Bigtable and Gmail are skipped in notes*

 #### Monitoring/alerting philosophy endorsed by Google SRE team
 * When creating alerting/monitoring: